pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 - Submit false Claims repeatedly, hoping not to be selected for Proof submission.
 - Accept that eventually, they will be caught and penalized.

-#### Modelling a Dishonest Supplier's Strategy using a Geometric Distribution
+#### Modelling a Dishonest Supplier's Strategy using a Geometric PDF (Probability Distribution Function)

 The number of successful false Claims before getting caught follows a [Geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution):